Notes on negotiating rates for

 These are some things to remember when negotiating rates for design work.
 And please send us your accounts of successful negotiations.

-- Designs are copyright works, though the rules are slightly different to those for words and pictures.
+- Designs are copyright works.
 The suggested rates are for use of a design in one publication.
 If the client wants to use new templates across multiple publications, charge more or much more.

 - The rates are suggested as minima from which freelances will negotiate upward according to their experience and specialist knowledge and the value of the work.

 - It is vital that both sides agree on a list of precisely what is expected and what the rate will be for unexpected work.
 Elements that may appear in this list include:

 - meetings to discuss, amend and decide among these;

 - interviewing editors, sub-editors and production editors to determine copy-flow and what they call each design element;